 It is good practice to review your financial statements at least once a month.
 This will enable you to identify problems and put strategies in place to fix them.

 Learn more about reviewing your finances

 TIP: Seek assistance from your accountant or financial/business adviser to understand your accounts.
-Consider attending our Understanding Business Financials workshop.
+Consider attending our financial management series of workshops.

 Ensuring your business has good cash flow and minimal exposure to debt is good financial practice.
 To manage your credit effectively it is advisable to create policies and procedures relating to: